 When Ricky Gervais hosted the Golden Globe awards in 2010 he said "It's OK folks, I won't be doing this again" on more than one occasion.
 His acerbic remarks stunned Hollywood stars more accustomed to flattery and pandering from awards hosts.

 But Gervais did do it again.
 And the second year he hosted the ceremony the jokes were even more painful.
-The third and final time was tamer.
-But with news of Gervais' replacement by co-hosts Tina Fey and Amy Poehler, we round-up some of his best, funniest, and most offensive Golden Globes barbs.
+The third time was tamer.
+Now, as Gervais is set to host once more, we round-up some of his best, funniest, and most offensive Golden Globes barbs.

 The Los Angeles elite had no idea what was about to hit them.
 “Looking at all the wonderful faces here today reminds me of the great work that’s been done this year… by cosmetic surgeons,” he said, opening to a smattering of embarrassed titters.

 “I’ve had some work done, too.
 I’ve had a penis reduction.
 Just got the one now.
 And it is very tiny.
 But then so are my hands, so when I’m holding it it looks pretty big. ”

 “Actors aren’t just loved here in Hollywood, they are loved the world over.
 You could be in the third world and get a glimpse of a Hollywood star and it could make you feel a little bit better.
 You could be a little Asian child with no possessions and no money.
 But you could see a picture of Angelina Jolie and you’d think, ‘Mummy!’”

 “This next category is a bit of a downer.
 It’s for writing.
 We all know writers get too much credit in Hollywood, when actors mention them.
 I don’t mean to keep going on about actors, but they’re the most important ones, OK?
 It’s not the words you say, it’s how good you look when you’re saying them.”